Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations

 \section{The Minimum Clique-optimised quantum algorithm}

 The effectiveness of quantum query algorithms based on amplitude amplification critically relies on the oracle operator design.
 The eloop clauses required to construct the oracle operator are established according to the diagram complexity scaling polynomially.
-Therefore, it is important to have in mind that a larger number of clauses implies a higher resource consumption either in the number of qubits, the number of quantum gates needed, or the quantum depth of the quantum circuit.
+Therefore, it is important to have in mind that a larger number of clauses and the implementation in an arbitrary order of the quantum gates encoding the eloop clauses implies a higher resource consumption either in the number of qubits, the number of quantum gates, or the quantum depth of the quantum circuit.

-In this section we present the MCA approach to optimise the number of eloop clauses and quantum gates needed, as well as an automated procedure to apply them.
-The MCA quantum algorithm uses fundamental graph theory concepts to process the graph structure more efficiently, with the aim of having a positive impact on reducing the number of qubits required in the eloop-clause quantum register $\ket{a}$.
+Regarding the eloop clauses, Sec.~\ref{sec:boo_construction} presents the logic to define the eloop clauses; Sec.~\ref{sec:Algorithms} considers the fact that given a causal solution its mirror state is also a causal solution to reduce by half the number of causal states to query.
+In this section we present the MCA approach to optimise the number of eloop clauses and quantum gates needed, as well as an automated procedure to apply them in the optimal order.
+The MCA quantum algorithm is characterized by the use of fundamental graph theory concepts to process the graph structure more efficiently, with the aim of having a positive impact on reducing the number of qubits required in the eloop-clause quantum register~$\ket{a}$ and establishing an appropriate order for implementing the required quantum gates.
 Furthermore, this reduction results in lowering the theorical quantum depth of the quantum circuit, which has a direct impact on reducing the expected quantum noise in quantum hardware.